 Trail Food: Drying and Cooking Food for Backpacking and Paddling

-Simple Foods for the Pack: More than 200 All-Natural, Trail-Tested Recipes
+Simple Foods for the Pack: More than 200 All-Natural, Trail-tested Recipes (Sierra Club Outdoor Adventure Guide)

 Claudia Axcell, Diana Cooke, & Vikki Kinmont